EnrightLab/trinityhall_metagenomics/README.md

 ```
 This creates `species_name.sorted.bam.bai` index file, which allow IGV to locate the alignments in specific regions. `species_name_reference_genome.fna`, `species_name.sorted.bam` and `species_name.sorted.bam.bai` are all loaded into IGV, with sample visualization region as follow:
 <img width="1367" height="808" alt="Screenshot 2025-07-29 at 11 20 30" src="https://github.com/user-attachments/assets/a7710b32-379d-46fa-b5b7-38318d4f2cc8" />
-The adapters were removed with super accuracy using raw signal on the PromethION computer.
-The new sequence files acquired were again recompressed into `bracodeX_super_trimmed.fastq.gz`, then handled similarly with Kraken and Bracken.

 Miniasm Genome Assembler was used to create a genome assembled from the nanopore reads for the specific strain of Lactobacillus kefiranofaciens.
 As Miniasm require quality score in fastq file for its assembly, a modified version of `find_species_hits.py` -- `find_species_hits_fastq.py` was used: